COVID vaccine passes could grant travel perks in the EU | DW | 29.04.2021

 Lawmakers agreed with the Commission's proposal that all vaccines rubber-stamped by the European Medicines Agency should be automatically recognized.

-European Commission chief Ursula von der Leyen welcomed the result, while ignoring the proposed renaming of the certificate.
+European Commission President Ursula von der Leyen welcomed the result, while ignoring the proposed renaming of the certificate.

-The EU Parliament will now start negotiations with the EU Council, made up of the heads of the bloc's 27 member states, the European Council president and the president of the European Commission.
+The European Parliament will now start negotiations with the EU Council, made up of the heads of the bloc's 27 member states, the European Council president and the president of the European Commission.

 The European Commission hopes the documents can be rolled out in the next few months.